China Family Reunion Visa (Q)

 - An invitation from the family member residing in China who is either a Chinese citizen or a foreigner with a Chinese permanent residence permit.

 The invitation letter should contain:

 a.
-Information on the applicant, including full name, gender, date of birth, etc.
+Information regarding the applicant, including full name, gender, date of birth, etc.

 c.
-Information on the inviting individual, including name, contact number, address, official stamp, signature of the inviting individual, etc.
+Information regarding the inviting individual, including name, contact number, address, official stamp, signature of the inviting individual, etc.

 See sample of the invitation letter.

 4. Photocopy of Chinese ID or Foreign Passport and Permanent Residence Permit of the Inviter